The Forks, Winnipeg: Arctic Glacier Winter Park

-In January 2008, the Guinness Book of World Records recognized The Forks as the home of the longest skating rink in the world.
+In January 2008, the Guinness Book of World Records recognized The Forks as the home of The Nestaweya River Trail, longest skating rink in the world.
 The 8.54-kilometre-long River Trail on the Assiniboine River and the Red River is almost 1-kilometre longer than the previous record-holding rink.
 The 7.8-kilometre long rink on the Rideau Canal in Ottawa, Ontario had lost its World Record title which it had held since 1971.
 Then in 2008 the rivers beat their own record which made the longest rink go to about 9.3-kilometres.
 The Rideau Canal still held the record for the "world's largest naturally frozen ice rink" by the Guinness Book of World Records because "its entire length receives daily maintenance such as sweeping, ice thickness checks and there are toilet and recreational facilities along its entire length".
 In 2013, the Assiniboine Credit Union River Trail lost its record to the Lake Windermere Whiteway at Invermere, British Columbia.

 The length of the skating trail at The Forks changes each year, depending on river and ice conditions, although a concerted effort is made to make it as long as possible.
 In the winter of 2010/2011, conditions on The Assiniboine River made it impossible to safely create skating westward, so the path extended instead south on the Red River.
 Essentially, the water level and the weather at the time of freeze-up will impact the way the ice forms (see frazil ice, for example), how stable it will be, and how smoothly it can be made for skating.
 Much of the local river ice in Winnipeg in the winter of 2010/2011 was too rough to form a skating surface.
 There is also a skating trail made overland which is not impacted by river conditions.
 There are also walking and ski trails running parallel to the skating trail.

 Warming Huts: An Art + Architecture Competition on Ice is an open competition endorsed by the Manitoba Association of Architects.
 Started in 2010, the first iteration of the competition saw five local architects building outdoor structures to protect people from winter weather.
 In 2011, competition was opened up to international participants and included work by Frank Gehry's firm Gehry Partners.
 The competition has been awarded a Downtown Merit Award from the International Downtown Association.